 It is anticipated that fellows will have identified a potential primary mentor by early spring of their first year.
 The mentor will be expected to supervise the fellow's research activity ensuring that benchmarks for progress are met..
 Fellows are expected to periodically report the status of their scholarly activities in the “research in progress” conference.

 Training Tracks and Expectations:

-The Physician Scientist Track is designed for individuals who have an interest in pursuing a career in clinical or basic research in an academic setting.
+The Physician Scientist Track is designed for individuals who have an interest in pursuing an academic career focused on research.
 It is anticipated that the trainee will complete 18 months of clinical time and have 18 months to devote to research.
-During their dedicated research time most fellows will pursue a masters level degree to support their career plans.
+During their dedicated research time fellows may pursue a masters level degree to support their career plans.
 This may be in the UAB School of Public Health or in the UAB Department of Physiology with whom the Division has training agreements.
-Fellows may pursue basic, translational or clinical research projects but each must be under the direction of an established mentor and approved by the Fellowship Program Research Committee.
+Fellows may pursue basic, translational or clinical research projects but each must be under the direction of an established mentor.
 It is expected that, at a minimum, the fellow will have a manuscript submitted for publication by the end of the three year training program and be prepared to apply for initial grant funding.
-Fellows on the Physician Scientist Track will present the background and rationale for their project to the Division during the second year and then present their results during Pulmonary Grand Rounds in the third year.
+Many fellows in this track may be eligible for further training under our NIH-funded T-32 Training Program in Lung Biology and Translational Medicine.